Beef Brisket Recipe In The Oven

 Cooking Brisket

-Preheat oven to 300° and place a rack inside the large roasting pan.
+Preheat oven to 300°F and place a rack inside the large roasting pan.
 Lay a couple of sheets of foil that are long enough to loosely cover the brisket, crisscross, on top of the rack.
 (You can layer the bottom of the roasting pan with aluminum foil to catch whatever drippings might leak through.)

 Place the brisket, fat cap up, in the middle of aluminum foil prepared in the roasting pan.
 Bring the aluminum foil together and close it, covering the brisket loosely, leaving a little space between the brisket and the foil.